edbzn/edbzn.dev/content/blog/cross-framework-i18n-with-angular-localize-and-nx/index.md

 ---
-title: Cross-framework i18n with Angular localize and Nx
+title: Framework-agnostic internationalization with Angular's localize tools and Nx
-description: How to use @angular/localize across different frameworks for consistent internationalization in large monorepos.
+description: Implementing a universal i18n system for consistent internationalization in large monorepos.
-draft: true
+date: '2025-12-25T00:00:00.000Z'
-tags: [i18n, angular, vite, webpack, nx, monorepo]
+tags: [i18n, angular, vite, nx, monorepo]
 ---

-Recently, I worked on [Rosa](https://rosa.be)’s internationalization (i18n) system, and wanted to share what I learned along the way.
+Recently, I worked on [Rosa](https://rosa.be)’s _internationalization_ (i18n) system, I dived deep into the subject so I wanted to share what I learned along the way.

 Many tools offer i18n support, but maintaining consistency in large monorepos is essential.
-At Rosa, we standardized on Angular’s official `@angular/localize` tooling and use it everywhere, regardless of the **framework**.
+At Rosa, we standardized on Angular’s official `@angular/localize` tooling and use it everywhere, regardless of the **framework** or **platform**.

 **Why a unified approach matters**: In large monorepos with dozens of apps and libraries, ad-hoc i18n quickly becomes unmaintainable.
 Standardizing gives: